bryancwilson/ImagePrecocessing_Project/README.md

     and upscaling it, smoothing it to remove nearest neighbor interpolation artifacts, and adding it to layer i-1.
 The resulting blended image is the 0th layer of the blended pyramid.
 Finally, normalization is performed.

+Challenges:
+    Data type issues caused a lot of problems in the developement of the gaussian and laplacain pyramid functions as well as the blend functions.
+Since images are input as datatype uint8 these functions as well as functions called on such as the convolution function were designed to work for arrays with the datatype uint8.
+However uint8 did not provide the precision we required for this project so we had to change all these functions to be more robust an work regardless of datatype.
+This allowed us to use the float data type which gave us the precision we required.
+    Picking the correct way to blur posed a challenge on us as well.
+Deteremining what type of gaussian kernel as well as what sort of padding to use when convoluting our images with the gaussian kernel to blur them took a process of both online research as well as trial and error.